- CAD Drawing vs. Land F/X Project Overview

 Our six Preferences screens allow you to customize several elements within your drawings to meet your office standards.

 Once you've configured your Preferences, you can save them in what's known as a Preference Set.
 To apply one of your Preference Sets to one of your jobs, just make sure you have the correct project open when you're working on that job, and that the correct Preference Set is active.
-See our Preference Sets documentation page for information and instructions on creating and saving a Preference Set.
+See our Preference Sets documentation for information and instructions on creating and saving a Preference Set.

 You're also free to use one of our default Preference Sets.
 (They're called Imperial and Metric – one for each measurement system – and are included in your installation.)